STAT545-UBC-hw-2018-19/hw01-zeeva85/hw01_gapminder.md

     ##  3rd Qu.:115018098   3rd Qu.:17304
     ##  Max.   :127467972   Max.   :31656

-It is not very clear from the tables, let's visualize these data in the next section.
+It is not very clear from these, let's visualize these data in the next section.

 Plotting the data for visualization
 -----------------------------------